 Pioneers such as The Guardian, The New York Times are constantly revolutionizing data journalism with their data-driven stories.
 One of the prominent examples of a revolution in data journalism in India is Mumbai based independent non-profit website, IndiaSpend.
 Founded in 2011, it describes itself as ‘India’s first data journalism initiative’.

-Career in data journalism is moving towards becoming a vital component of ‘reporting’ in the era of digital media.
+A career as a data journalist is moving towards becoming a vital component of ‘reporting’ in the era of digital media.

 Consulting Editor, Business Standard

-Careers360: What is data journalism, its needs and across what sectors can it be effective?
+Careers360: What is data journalism, it needs and across what sectors can it be effective?

 Subhomoy: People typically understand data journalism where there is a massive role of numbers, whereas, it is quality information about numbers and analysis from various sources driven towards a story.
 Until now, such analysis or data-driven reports were limited to the generation of business reports.
 Gradually what has happened is that people have started demanding more facts and opinions from relevant sources, hence the need for data journalism.